The Free Meeting House represents early history in Moncton, New Brunswick, Canada.

 The Free Meeting House in Moncton, New Brunswick shares the same downtown 20 Mountain Road address with the Moncton Museum.
 Both attractions are closed for extensive renovation or expansion but Mélanie strikes up a fortuitous conversation with a gentleman who has just completed an on-site, outdoor management meeting with construction contractors.

 The historic building rests graciously under a massive, ancient oak tree, and a large brass plaque beside the entrance sidewalk provides a brief overview of the building's purpose and history.
-Great community progress was architected here as various religions and leadership groups routinely gathered for more than 140 years, long past the original mandate of providing a common meeting place until individual churches could be built.
+Great community progress was created here as various religions and leadership groups routinely gathered for more than 140 years, long past the original mandate of providing a common meeting place until individual churches could be built.
 Perhaps there may be an important historical message here about the axiomatic value of synergistic effort.

-The interior of the Free Meeting House has been fully restored and is overwhelming austere with bland colors and lack of symbols and ornamentation.
+The interior of the Free Meeting House has been fully restored and is overwhelmingly austere with bland colors and lack of symbols and ornamentation.
 The historic structure is truly non-denominational with a focus on people working together.
 The New Brunswick Centennial restoration of 1990 includes a small glass-covered panel on the wall which shows a portion of plaster wall and the underlying, hand-hewn lattice, fitting together like a giant jigsaw puzzle.

 The Free Meeting House has a dignified, calm and relaxing feel about it.
-I did not get the name of our gracious, extremely knowledgeable and impromptu host but I remain thankful for this unique opportunity to learn more about Maritime history and the early development of the City of Moncton.
+The gracious, extremely knowledgeable and impromptu host provided this unique opportunity to learn more about Maritime history and the early development of the City of Moncton.

 There are endless stories to hear and tell.
 The Free Meeting House was designated as a National Historic Site on June 1, 1990.